JhoramNarsico/About-Me-App/README.md

 A simple, single-activity Android application built with Kotlin that displays student profiles.
 Users can tap a button to cycle through a list of students, with each profile showing a picture, name, and a brief description.

-*(Replace the URL above with a link to your own screenshot or a GIF of the app in action)*

 ---

 ## 🚀 Features